-Located close to the Campo Dei Fiori, and a five minute walk to the Piazza Navona, this historic hotel is housed in the building of an ancient hostel built on the remains of the walls of the Theatre of Pompeius, in Piazza del Paradiso 68.
-The theatre was built in 55 B.C and was used until the 6th century A.D.
-Today, the radial walls of the theatre are still visible from within the Hotel Lunetta through protective glass panels.
-These walls where made in ‘opus reticulatum’, an ancient Roman building technique which creates a regular diagonal lattice aesthetic.
-This technique spread throughout Italy from the first century B.C. and is visible also in the near Theatre of Marcellus (17 B.C.).
+Located close to the Campo Dei Fiori, and a five-minute walk to the Piazza Navona, this historic hotel in Rome is housed in the building of an ancient hostel built on the remains of the walls of the Theatre of Pompeius, in Piazza del Paradiso.
+The theatre was built in 55BCE and was used until the 6th century CE.
+Today, the radial walls of the theatre are still visible through protective glass panels in the gorgeous spa.
+These walls were made in opus reticulatum, an ancient Roman building technique which creates a regular diagonal lattice aesthetic.
+This technique spread throughout Italy from the first century BCE and is also visible in the nearby Theatre of Marcellus from 17BCE.

 Designed by architect Michele Bonan, the J.K.
 Place Roma is a historic hotel in Rome set in a grand old building that was formerly the home of the architectural school of the Sapienza University of Rome.
 The 17th-century exterior has been well preserved, and the rooms inside have canopied rosewood beds, a dark palette and wood-panelled walls, and bathrooms of Italian marble.
 The hotel is located in the heart of Rome, only a few minutes walking distance from the Spanish Steps and Via Condotti.